BNovLab/BNovLab/README.md

-Dr Novakovic PhD is a Team Leader in the Molecular Immunity Group at the Murdoch Children’s Research Institute.
-He leads the Trained Immunity Epigenetics Team within this group and is a University of Melbourne Honorary Senior Fellow.
-He has over 15 years' experience in Molecular Biology and Epigenetics.
+Molecular immunology lab at the Murdoch Children's Research Institute